 It is important to take identity theft seriously, and to know that anyone can fall victim.
 Act quickly to protect your credit and your good name.

-Sara Goldman Curley is a partner in Nutter’s Private Client Department.
-Individuals and families rely on Sara to provide advice on a broad range of estate planning, estate administration, and trust administration matters.
+Sara Goldman Curley is a partner and deputy chair of Nutter's Private Client Department.
+Individuals and families rely on Sara, an estate planning attorney, to provide advice on a broad range of estate planning, estate ...